Create Expiring Links & QR Codes

 Linkly will automatically populate a nickname for the link, or you can enter your own.

-Under Options, select Expiry date & time.
+Under Options, select Expiry.

 Click Save Link.